root-foundation/root/README.md

 In other words, previous advancements did not _force_ _everyone_ towards highly complex work.
 But, AGI does.
 It is this aggressive universal impact of AGI that elevates all human activity away from less complex work towards highly complex work — which have more extreme outcomes.
 And increasingly, these new activities will be more alike: ability will transfer more seamlessly between them.

 We call this phenomenon in which our activities acceleratingly evolve to be more complex _and_ alike — towards a _highly complex_, _singular_ activity — [Convergence](Convergence.md).
 All of our predictions about what a post AGI world will look like are derived from this fundamental phenomenon.
-AGI, and more broadly any human progress, accelerates convergence.
+AGI, and more broadly any human progress, *accelerates convergence*.

 ---

-Many activities we consider quite simple today, our ancestors found incredibly complex and difficult.
-Similarly, our close descendants will view many of our greatest challenges today as simple problems.
-Artificial intelligence will enable us to tackle problems that we previously thought were too complex to attack; from global warming, to health, to food and water scarcity, to space travel, etc. — promising a future of prosperity and abundance that we can't imagine.
+Artificial intelligence will enable us to tackle highly complex problems; from global warming, to health, to food and water scarcity, to space travel, etc. — promising a future of prosperity and abundance that we can't fathom.

-But, without a fundamental re-organization of society, we will be needlessly crushed by AGI and will significantly delay (or fail) achieving the prosperity AGI promises. (todo: a line about the suffering).
+But, we are far from being organized in a way to take advantage of artificial intelligence.
+Even worse, on top of our current systems, artificial intelligence is poised to inflict needless suffering on many — significantly delaying, and possibly even preventing, a future in which every one has access to opportunity and abundance.

 ## Problem